sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _precise-code-intel-worker: 90%+ container cpu usage total (5m average) across all cores by instance (not available on server)_
+- _precise-code-intel-worker: 90%+ or less than 5% container cpu usage total (5m average) across all cores by instance (not available on server)_

 **Possible solutions:**